 \section{Abstract}

 Learning natural body motion remains challenging due to the strong coupling between spatial geometry and temporal dynamics.
-Embedding motion in phase manifolds, latent spaces that capture local periodicity, has proven effective for motion prediction; however, existing approaches lack scalability and remain confined to specific settings.
+Embedding motion in phase manifolds, latent spaces that capture local periodicity, has proven effective for motion prediction; however, existing approaches are tied to fixed skeletons and narrow motion distributions, limiting their applicability across diverse settings.
 We introduce FunPhase, a functional periodic autoencoder that learns a phase manifold for motion and replaces discrete temporal decoding with a function-space formulation, enabling smooth trajectories that can be sampled at arbitrary temporal resolutions.
-FunPhase supports downstream tasks such as super-resolution and partial-body motion completion, generalizes across skeletons and datasets, and unifies motion prediction and generation within a single interpretable manifold.
-Our model achieves substantially lower reconstruction error than prior periodic autoencoder baselines while enabling a broader range of applications and performing on par with state-of-the-art motion generation methods.
+FunPhase unifies motion prediction and generation within a single interpretable phase manifold, enabling motion generation via latent diffusion, generalizes across skeletons and datasets, and supports downstream tasks such as motion super-resolution and partial-body completion.
+Our model achieves substantially lower reconstruction error than prior periodic autoencoder baselines, achieving uniform improvements of at least $45\%$ across all metrics, while enabling a broader range of applications and performing on par with state-of-the-art motion generation methods.